marcschaeferger/teleport/rfd/0153-resource-guidelines.md

 which either returns all `Foo` in a single message or leverages a server side stream to send each `Foo` one at a time.
 Returning all items in a single message causes problems when the number of resources scales beyond gRPC message size limits.
-To provide parity with this legacy API if needed, a helper method should be implemented on the client which builds the entire resource set by repeatedly calling `List` until all pages have been consumed, see the [clientutils][clientutils] package for more details.
+To provide parity with this legacy API if needed, a helper method should be implemented on the client which builds the entire resource set by repeatedly calling `List` until all pages have been consumed, see the [clientutils](https://github.com/gravitational/teleport/blob/ae1c0890bccf304b0bb40b9a2436501b4ec2a966/api/utils/clientutils/resources.go#L19) package for more details.

 ```protobuf
 // Returns a page of Foo and the token to find the next page of items.